-The crisp fall weather has more than a little chill to it, and that can only mean one thing — the holidays have arrived!
-It may seem like we just celebrated the start of the new year, but we’re already gearing up for another season of making warm memories with friends and loved ones.
+The holidays have arrived!
+It may seem like we just celebrated the start of the new year, but we’re already gearing up for another season of making lovely memories with friends and loved ones.

 Hosting holiday dinner parties is no cinch, but getting your planning started early will help tame the stress.
 Read on for some super delicious meal Christmas day meals.